aster-hu/blog/_posts/2022-11-18-import-excel-formula-with-ampersand-to-R.md

 ---
-title: "Import Excel to R: ampersand shows `&amp;` instead of `&` when using openxlsx"
+title: "Alternatives of openxlsx when importing Excel to R"
 tags: [data, R]
 toc: true
 ---